-Well, all that aside, it is a valid question: if Scripture is profitable and good and helpful and useful for us, or maybe a better way to say it is, if it's useful for God, that is, a tool for him to use in us, what do we do with Psalms that call for the destruction of our enemies?
-Or the psalmist's, the poet's, enemies.
-Well, let me give a couple of - I'm trying to do this very quickly, a couple of quick suggestions.
-First, I think that these sorts of prayers, for the destruction of enemies, are not just found in the Psalms.
-They're found in many passages in Scripture, including even Christ Himself, Matthew 7:23: He's going to say, "Depart from Me, you evil-doers, I never knew you" - that is, he's going to consign them to hell.
-There are passages in the Apostles and in the writings of Paul where he certainly says that, "may they be accursed," and even in the mouths of the souls in heaven, under the altar in Revelations 6, they ask God, "How long is it going to be until you avenge our blood?"
+Other people have said, well, these are really reflections of a kind of a magical world where they believed in sorcery and the words have power and they're going to affect their enemies.
+Well, kind of all that aside, it is a valid question.
+If scripture is profitable and good and helpful, useful for us, or maybe a better way to say it is, if it's useful for God, that is a tool for him to use in us, what do we do with Psalms that call for the destruction of our enemies or the Psalmist, the poet's enemies?
+Well, let me give a couple of, try to do this very quickly, a couple of quick suggestions.

+First, I think that these sorts of prayers for the destruction of enemies are not just found in the Psalms.
+They're found in many passages in scripture, including even Christ himself, Matthew 7.23.
+He's going to say, depart from me, you evildoers, I never knew you.
+That is, he's going to consign them to hell.

+There are passages in the apostles and the writings of Paul where he certainly says that may they be accursed.
+Even in the mouths of the souls in heaven, under the altar in Revelation 6, they ask God, how long is it going to be till you avenge our blood?
 And there they are, they're in heaven, they should be perfect, right?
-Well, if they're perfect they're calling out for vengeance - that should raise almost a bigger problem than the presence of imprecations in the Psalter.
+Well, if they're perfect, they're calling out for vengeance.
+That should raise almost a bigger problem than the presence of imprecations in the psalter.

-I think it does show first of all that this idea of praying to God for vengeance or retribution on our enemies is biblically ubiquitous - it's everywhere in Scripture.
-We even find it in the Lord's Prayer, since the coming of the Lord's kingdom will involve the destruction of those who are not part of that kingdom.
-So it's a concept that is very difficult to get away from.
+I think it does show, first of all, that this idea of praying to God for vengeance or retribution on our enemies is biblically ubiquitous.
+It's everywhere in scripture.
+We even find it in the Lord's prayer, since the coming of the Lord's kingdom will involve the destruction of those who are not part of that kingdom.

+It's a concept that it's very difficult to get away from.
 Let me suggest a couple of reasons or ways to think about this.
-One is: C.S.
-Lewis, although he did say these were expressions of a sub-Christian morality, also said that they show us that the biblical poets took evil a lot more seriously then we tend to - that there are some evils for which we don't pray for; we just pray for the destruction of the evil itself.
-I think in our day and age we need to remember that, when the mantra of our society is that everything is equally valid and there is no real right or wrong.
-In these Psalms they know there is wrong.
-And when it's wrong, it is so wrong that it's damnable, and only worthy of destruction.
+One is C.S.
+Lewis, although he did say that these were expressions of a sub-Christian morality, also said that they show us that the biblical poets took evil a lot more seriously than we tend to.

+There are some evils for which we don't pray for a convert, we just pray for the destruction of the evil itself.
+I think that in our day and age, we need to remember that.
+When the mantra of our society is that everything is equally valid and there is no real right or wrong, these Psalms say, no, there is wrong.